Orcomp/Blog/_posts/2014-02-08-Documenting-Tools.md

 For drawing illustrations quickly and efficiently.
 (Make sure you learn the [shortcut keys](http://tpx.sourceforge.net/tpx_using_mouse_for_editing.htm)).

 I can draw illustrations really fast with this tool.
-It isn't the most polished illustration tool out there and it doesn't have thousands of options, but it is hands down the most productive for me.
+It is not the most polished illustration tool out there and it does not have thousands of options, but it is hands down the most productive for me.

-(It hasn't be updated in a long time but it doesn't need to...)
+(It has not be updated in a long time but it does not need to...)

 ### PlantUML (UML diagrams)